-IHT has seven affordable housing rental properties which are managed by DCRHA and one rental property managed by IHT.
-Rental income for the year ended December 31, 2022 was \$714,440.
+IHT has six affordable housing rental properties which are managed by DCRHA, two properties managed by The Community Builders, Inc. ("TCB") and one rental property managed by IHT.
+Rental income for the year ended December 31, 2023 was \$1,218,727.
 The expenses related to those rental properties are included in the accompanying consolidated statement of functional expenses within rental management.